Minimal pair

 Phonemic differentiation may vary between different dialects of a language so a particular minimal pair in one accent may be a pair of homophones in another.
-That means not that one of the phonemes is absent in the homonym accent but only that it is not contrastive in the same range of contexts.
+That means not that one of the phonemes is absent in the homonym accent but only that it is not contrastive in the same range of contexts; for example in accents with strong /æ/-raising, bag //bæg// and beg //bɛg// may merge (often into "bayg" //beɪg//), but the apple, kettle, and gate vowels remain generally unmerged.

 Types

 In addition to the minimal pairs of vowels and consonants provided above, others may be found:

 Quantity

 Many languages show contrasts between long and short vowels and consonants.
 A distinctive difference in length is attributed by some phonologists to a unit called a chroneme.
 Thus, Italian has the following minimal pair that is based on long and short //l//: